vtex-apps/orders-tracking-example/docs/README.md

-# Orders Feed Example
+# Orders Tracking Example

-A boilerplate app implementing an event handler receiving status updates from OMS Feed.
+A boilerplate app implementing an event handler receiving invoice/tracking notifications from OMS.
-This is the method for using [Feed v3 Hook](https://developers.vtex.com/reference/feed-v3) inside VTEX IO.

 ## How to Use

-This app handles events sent by the app `vtex.orders-broadcast`, as you can see by looking at `node/service.json`.
+This app handles events sent by the app `vtex.sno`, as you can see by looking at `node/service.json`.

 ```json
 {